-Answer: High school students will apply to Academic Foundations for Potential Nursing seats for high schools students.
-Consult with Academic Advising.
+Answer: High school students will apply to Academic Foundations for Potential Nursing seats for highschool students.
+Consult with a Student Success Advisor.

-Applicants to complete the academic requirements (see page 8).
+Applicants to complete the academic requirements (see page 6).
 Once complete you can apply to the Bachelor of Science in Nursing program.
-There are priority program if I am interested in doing a nursing program?
+There are priority if I am interested in doing a nursing program?

-Question: What are the benefits of completing the Health Care Support Worker (HCSW)
+Question: What are the benefits of completing the Health Care Assistant (HCA) program of Science in Nursing program.